wpilibsuite/frc-docs/source/docs/software/advanced-controls/trajectories/trajectory-generation.rst

 .. note:: The Java code utilizes the `Units <https://first.wpi.edu/wpilib/allwpilib/docs/development/java/edu/wpi/first/math/util/Units.html>`_ utility, which was added to WPILib in 2020 for easy unit conversions.

-.. note:: Even though this trajectory generation is orders of magnitude faster than Pathfinder, it is highly recommended to generate all trajectories on startup (``robotInit``) as the generation time is still not negligible.
-Generation time often ranges from 10 ms to 25 ms for each trajectory.
+.. note:: Generating a typical trajectory takes about 10 ms to 25 ms. This isn't long, but it's still highly recommended to generate all trajectories on startup (``robotInit``).

 Concatenating Trajectories
 --------------------------